Consensys/evm-analyzer-benchmark-suite/README.md

-# EVM Analyzer Benchmark Suite
+# Solidity Benchmark suites for evaluating EVM code analysis tools, and code to run the suites

 ## Introduction